learnbin.net nav logo

 03. Change of properties with temperature

 Polymers change their properties from a glassy state to a rubbery state when increasing the temperature.
 In the glassy state, the polymer is brittle, and it is hard to work with glassy polymers.
 The temperature at which polymer changes from a glassy state to a rubbery state is called “Glass transition temperature (Tg)”.
-The Tg of natural rubber is around -67 ℃ and the melting point is approximately 180 ℃.
-In this region, the natural rubber maintains its rubbery properties.
-So, the natural rubber is in a rubbery state in a high range of temperatures.
-After vulcanizing the Tg will increase.

 04. Strain-induced crystallization

 Natural rubber is an amorphous polymer.
 When it is applied stress, the rubber molecules are arranged along the direction of the force.
-Therefore, some regions of the rubber are crystalized.
+Therefore, some regions of the rubber are crystallized.
 This phenomenon is called strain-induced crystallization.
-This is a unique property for natural rubber.
+This is a unique property of natural rubber.
 With the crystallization, the Tg and melting temperature (Tm) also increased.
 As well as the tensile strength of the polymer will increase.
 Therefore, natural rubber shows high tensile properties even without fillers.

 Strain-induced crystallization of natural rubber